-I caught up to her and we jogged over to Menolly's side.
+I caught up to her and we jogged over to Menolly’s side.
 Menolly picked herself up off the road and dusted her hands on her jeans.
-We had lost the troll's trail.
-Oh, we could go racing after him and probably pick him up again, but seeing that he was the spirit of a troll and not the actual creature, chances were we'd be off on a wild goose chase.
+We had lost the troll’s trail.
+Oh, we could go racing after him and probably pick it up again, but seeing that he was the spirit of a troll and not the actual creature, chances were we’d be off on a wild goose chase.

 “What the hell was that?”
 Menolly stretched her arms over her head, then shook her shoulders out.
 Her eyes were glowing crimson in the pale light of dusk, a sure sign her hunting instincts had been out to play.
 “That wasn’t like any troll I’ve ever dealt with before.”

 “That’s because it was a ghost, although not your typical run-of-the-mill spook.
 Somehow, the spirit managed to become corporeal.”
 I winced.
 The spill I’d taken was catching up to me and I was pretty sure I had bruised my tailbone.
 “What I want to know is where did it come from?”

 We walked back beneath the overpass to stare at the Fremont Troll.
 A Seattle landmark, the troll was a massive sculpture that had been designed and created by a team of artists who called themselves the Jersey Devils.
 Formed from rebar, wire, and concrete, it was big enough to hold an actual Volkswagen Beetle in its hand.
 But behemoth or not, the troll was a just a sculpture.
 Or so we had thought.
 Nothing more than a neighborhood icon.